-Good: Stylish looks, good to drive, packed with safety kit including ‘City Safety’ as standard, Geartronic now has stop/start.
-New 2.0 Volvo diesel from 2014 under 100g/km CO2.
+Good: Good to drive.
+Packed with safety kit including ‘City Safety’ as standard.
+Geartronic start/stop.
+New 2.0 Volvo D4 diesel from 2014 under 100g/km CO2.

 Bad: Steering could do with more weight.
 Choosing an automatic means big drops in economy and increases in CO2.

-Good: Much more sleek than previous Volvo estates.
-Clever safety systems.
+Good: Clever safety systems.
 Impressive direct injected petrol engines.
 Comfortable seats.
-New 2.0 Volvo diesel from 2014 under 100g/km CO2.
+New 2.0 Volvo D4 diesel from 2014 under 100g/km CO2.

-Good: Very comfortable and refined, makes for a good long distance car, stylish cabin, R Design models look sporty, low emissions DRIVe versions available, very safe.
+Good: Very comfortable and refined.
+Makes for a good long distance car.
+Stylish cabin.
+R Design models look sporty.
+Low emissions DRIVe versions available.

-Bad: D5 diesel is starting to feel dated, Geartronic automatic can be sluggish too.
+Bad: D5 diesel is starting to feel dated.
+Geartronic automatic can be sluggish.

 Good: Smart-looking estate with more off-road ability than the previous XC70.
 Comfortable, safe and practical.